sunilsharma08/XNLogger/README.md

 - [x] Dynamically filters and log handlers can be added or removed.
 - [x] Log formatter to log desired data only.
 - [x] Swift & Objective-C compatibility.
-- [x] Also works with external libraries like Alamofire & AFNetworking.
+- [x] Works with external libraries like Alamofire & AFNetworking.
 - [x] Works with iPhone and iPad.